vanhiepdam/CrawlAppsInAppStore/README.md

 ## Improvements
 To make this application in a good shape, I would improve all the limitations and also add more feature to the application:
 1. Allow user to select company name from the list of companies that match the given name
+2. By right, the api should be separated into 2 apis.
+1 for crawling data which will be done by a background job, and 1 for getting the result.
+So that the user can check the result later